Wirecloud/docker-wirecloud/hub-docs/README.md

 The standalone images comes with everything ready to run `wirecloud` just with the image.

-The composable images are designed to work with `docker-compose` and `docker-machine`.
+The composable images are designed to work with `docker-compose`.

 To know how to get and run the standalone images go to the [Standalone Section](#Standalone).